fangq/mmc/README.txt

 command:

   git clone https://github.com/fangq/mmc.git mmc

-then type the password as "anonymous_user".
-This will allow you to anonymously check out the entire source code tree.

 To compile the software, you need to install GNU gcc compiler toolchain on your system.
 For Debian/Ubuntu based GNU/Linux systems, you can type